 VK_DYNAMIC_STATE_VERTEX_INPUT_BINDING_STRIDE_EXT dynamic state enabled

-pStrides[i] specifies the distance in bytes between two
+pStrides[i] specifies the byte stride between consecutive

-consecutive elements within the corresponding buffer.
+elements within the corresponding buffer.

 In this case the

 If the bound pipeline state object was also created with the